BigBoiCJ/SteamAutoCracker/README.md

 **Setup tip:** you can paste text by using the right click.\
 Left clicking will automatically copy the selected text, so don't do that.

+## How to use (easy way)
+- Download the bundled/compiled version by clicking [here](https://github.com/BigBoiCJ/SteamAutoCracker/releases/tag/1.2.10) and downloading the file named `Steam.Auto.Cracker.vX.X.X.zip`
+- Extract the content of the archive (.zip) somewhere on your computer
+- Run `steam_auto_cracker.exe`
+- Enter the location of your Steam games (bought ones).
+If you don't want to crack or DLC unlock your bought games, don't write anything and press ENTER.
+  - You can get the location of a folder by navigating to it, and then right-clicking on the navigation bar and selecting "Copy address as text".
+You can paste in SAC by right-clicking.
+- Enter the location of your Pirated games.
+Every folder inside this location will be crackable by SAC.
+All the games you want to crack must be located directly in this folder.
+- Now configure SAC as you wish.
+Here are the recommended choices:
+  - `0 - Crack the game automatically`
+  - `0 - Don't attempt to crack BOUGHT games` (you can crack them later anyway by putting them in your Pirated games location)
+  - `1 - Attempt to use Steamless (recommended)`
+  - Press enter without writing anything (don't keep the default .exe)
+  - Press enter without writing anything (don't keep the default steam_api.dll)
+  - Press enter without writing anything (don't keep the default steam_api64.dll)
+- You're done!
+Now you can just enter the name of a game to try to crack it! (you can also enter the Steam AppID if you know it)
+  - SAC will automatically attempt to find the matching folder in your Steam games location or your Pirated games location.
+If it doesn't find it, it'll ask you to manually enter it.

 ## Features
 - Automatically cracks your bought or pirated Steam games.
 You only need to enter the Game Name or AppID.
   - Cracks **Steam API DRM** by applying and configuring **Steam Emulators** automatically